ionathanch/TT-model/TT-model/README.md

 * Distributivity: `↑ (k₁ ⊔ k₂) ≃ (↑ k₁) ⊔ (↑ k₂)`
 * Subsumption:    `k ⊔ (↑ k) ≃ ↑ k`

-More unconventionally, it's possible to add well-founded induction internally to the type theory, since the meta-level elements are already well founded.
+More unconventionally, it's possible to add well-founded induction on universe levels internally to the type theory, since the meta-level elements are already well founded.

 ```